 As big of a hit as it was, “I’m Every Woman” feels woefully underrated in the Whitney Houston catalog.
-For a woman who became synonymous with high-octane emotional balladry, her cover of the Chaka Khan classic was an incredibly hip, modern move.
+For a woman who became synonymous with high-octane emotional balladry, her cover of the Chaka Khan classic was an incredibly hip and modern move.
 Houston updated the original’s 70’s funk with 90’s house beats provided by C+C Music Factory and re-energized the chorus with her powerfully resonant tone.
-It’s a fitting tribute to Khan (who she famously shouts out at the end), and arguably Houston’s most convincing turn on the dancefloor.
+It’s a fitting tribute to Khan (who she famously shouts out at the end), and arguably Houston’s most convincing turn on the dance floor.

 21st Annual American Music Awards Medley (1994)

-Even though her catalogue doesn’t necessarily reflect it, Whitney Houston had the kind of talent where she could sing anything.
-The proof can be found in her performance at the 1994 American Music Awards.
+Even though her catalog doesn’t necessarily reflect it, Whitney Houston had the kind of talent which allowed her to sing anything.
+The proof can be found in this performance at the 1994 American Music Awards.
 A show-stopping ten-minute showcase, Houston tore her way through renditions of “I Loves You Porgy” from Porgy and Bess and “I Am Telling You I’m Not Going” from Dreamgirls with aplomb.
 By the time she reaches her finale of “I Have Nothing”, she already had the audience eating out of her hand, and she knew it.
 After she left the stage, host Will Smith reintroduced the ceremony as the “Whitney Houston Show”, and truer words weren’t spoken that night.

 Exhale (Shoop, Shoop)

-Whitney Houston deserved at least four more #1 singles in the latter half of her career, but if this had to be the last, it’s a veery high note to end on.
-The lead single from the soundtrack to her film Waiting to Exhale, “Exhale” has Houston turning down the lights and the volume for this layered, mature R&B ballad.
-While she can’t help some vocal acrobatics towards the end, the diva spends most of the track riding Babyface’s elegant, romantic production, delivering her most relaxed delivery to date.
-It’s the kind of confident performance you give when you basically have nothing left to prove.
+Whitney Houston deserved at least four more #1 singles in the latter half of her career, but if this had to be the last, it’s a very high note to end on.
+The lead single from the Waiting to Exhale soundtrack, “Exhale” has Houston turning down the lights and the volume for this layered, mature R&B ballad.
+While she can’t help some acrobatics towards the end, the diva spends most of the track riding Babyface’s elegant, romantic production, delivering her most relaxed vocal performance to date.
+It reflects the kind of confidence you have when there’s nothing left to prove.
 Mind you, this is just a decade into her career.